-Lacecap hydrangeas will grow best when planted in a location that receives part-sun, part-shade--a site with morning sun and afternoon shade is ideal.
-These colorful blooms are considered easy to care for, as long as they are planted in an appropriate location.
+Lacecap hydrangeas grow best when planted in a location that receives part-sun, part-shade.
+A site with morning sun and afternoon shade is ideal.
+In too much sun, the foliage can become droopy, turn yellow, or scorch.

-To help the soil retain the level of moisture these shrubs require, consider layering a few inches of organic mulch over the soil.
-Just be sure to keep the mulch from coming within a few inches of the stems.
+To help the soil retain the level of moisture these shrubs require, consider layering a few inches of organic mulch over the soil beneath the shrub.
+Just be sure to keep the mulch from coming too close to the stems.

 Temperature and Humidity

 Fertilizer will definitely help boost your lacecap hydrangea's growth.
-It's recommended to apply a balanced (10-10-10) fertilizer according to label directions, or you can also blend organic compost into the soil each year.
+It is recommended to apply a balanced fertilizer for woody plants in the early spring according to label directions.
+You can also blend organic compost into the soil each year.

 Potting and Repotting

-All hydrangeas grown in pots will need regular watering to ensure they do not dry out.
+Hydrangeas grown in pots will need frequent watering to ensure they do not dry out.
 Most potted hydrangeas die from a shortage of water.